stephenlangtech/ip-configuration-reset-tool/README.md

 1.)
 Save it as:
 `ipconfigresettool.ps1`
 2.)
 Run **PowerShell** as an **Administrator**
 3.)
-Navigate to the folder and execute the file by right-clicking and selecting "Run in PowerShell":
+Navigate to the folder and execute the file by right-clicking and selecting **"Run in PowerShell"**:
 ```bash
 .\ipconfigresettool.ps1
 ```